Squidyu/github-trending/README.md

 ## C

+* 【2025-04-23】[vgmstream / vgmstream](https://github.com/vgmstream/vgmstream) - vgmstream - A library for playback of various streamed audio formats used in video games.
 * 【2025-04-21】[oerg866 / win98-quickinstall](https://github.com/oerg866/win98-quickinstall) - A framework + installer to (very) quickly install Windows 98 on anything from a 486 up to a modern system
 * 【2025-04-20】[GermanAizek / WinRing0](https://github.com/GermanAizek/WinRing0) - WinRing0 is a hardware access library for Windows.
 * 【2025-04-17】[tsoding / nob.h](https://github.com/tsoding/nob.h) - Header only library for writing build recipes in C.